siliconflow/onediff/onediff_diffusers_extensions/README.md

 > Note: If fuse=False, this function is essentially equivalent to `load_lora_weights` in Diffusers, except that the LoRA loaded through this function will not participate in the inference computation.
 If fuse=True, this function is equivalent to first calling `load_lora_weights` and then calling `fuse_lora`.

+> Note: If you attempt to call this function with an adapter_name that already exists in pipeline, the LoRA will be ignored and not loaded.

 #### `onediffx.lora.load_and_fuse_lora`

 `onediffx.lora.load_and_fuse_lora(pipeline: LoraLoaderMixin, pretrained_model_name_or_path_or_dict: Union[str, Path, Dict[str, torch.Tensor]], adapter_name: Optional[str] = None, *, lora_scale: float = 1.0, offload_device="cpu", offload_weight="lora", use_cache=False, **kwargs)`: